ansu5555/pdf-viewer-reactjs/README.md

     -   Required: **false**
     -   Description: A function that will be called only on clicking the PDF page itself, NOT on the navbar

+-   `onPrevBtnClick`:

+    -   Type: _Function_
+    -   Required: **false**
+    -   Description: A function that will be called on clicking on the previous page button, page number can be accessed in the function.

+-   `onNextBtnClick`:

+    -   Type: _Function_
+    -   Required: **false**
+    -   Description: A function that will be called on clicking on the next page button, page number can be accessed in the function.

 -   `css`:

     -   Type: _String_